mlatcl/mlatcl.github.io/_research/ai-deployment-and-system-design.md

 ---
 layout: research-single
 title: AI deployment and system design
-excerpt: How can AI enhance scientific discovery?
+excerpt: What advances are needed to ensure that AI systems operate safely and effectively in deployment?
 featured_image: /assets/uploads/pexels-photo-1207918.jpeg
-overview_short: >-
-  How can AI enhance scientific discovery?

-  By analysing complex datasets and uncovering previously unknown patterns, machine learning has the potential to accelerate scientific discovery across the sciences – from healthcare to climate science, fundamental physics to conservation, and more.
-The use of AI for scientific discovery offers opportunities to create exciting new research agendas that both advance data science methods and generate new insights for research.
-Realising this potential requires action to equip researchers from across disciplines with the skills they need to use machine learning in their work, and to build a community of practice at the interface of data science and other disciplines.
+overview_short: A significant proportion of attempted AI deployments fail, highlighting a suite of practical issues that arise when trying to integrate AI into real-world systems – from data management and use, to model performance, to user experience.
+These failures not only hold back the economic potential of AI, they also expose individuals, communities and societies to new forms of harm.
+Our AI deployment and system design research theme considers the interventions that can support safe and effective AI systems in real-world contexts.
 overview_long: While excitement about the potential of artificial intelligence (AI) technologies continues to build, a gap is emerging between our aspirations for the benefits of AI and our ability to deploy these